Exposing a fibre-based dual-readout calorimeter to a positron beam: Results

 \subsection{Positron Shower Profile}

-Thanks to the single fibre readout of the central module and the small distance of 2~mm between the individual fibres, a high-granularity measurement of the lateral development of the electromagnetic shower could be performed and compared to the predictions of the Geant4 simulation.
+Thanks to the single fibre readout of the central module and the small distance of 2~mm between the individual fibres, a high-granularity measurement of the lateral development of the electromagnetic shower could be compared to the predictions of the Geant4 simulation.
 The measurement was performed independently for the scintillation and Cherenkov signal.
-Due to the high statistics needed to extract shower profiles, only the reference run, i.e. the run steering $20$ GeV positrons without the preshower, was used for this measurement.
-Similarly to the event selection described before, positrons are selected by the usage of the Cherenkov counter, moreover only events with particles hitting the center of the calorimeter front face within a radius of $5$ mm are kept for analysis.
+Due to the high statistics needed to extract shower profiles, only the reference run was used for this measurement.
+Similarly to the event selection described before, positrons are selected by the usage of the Cherenkov counters.
+Moreover only events with particles hitting the centre of the calorimeter front face within a radius of $5$ mm are kept for analysis.
 About $4\times10^3$ events from the reference run are selected for analysis and are compared to $50\times10^3$ simulated events\footnote{For this simulation the patch03 of the \Geant 10.7 release was used.}.
 Only the SiPMs' signals were considered, therefore the profiles in the following refer to the shower's core with an energy containment of $72\%$.
-Since one run only was used, SiPMs' signals were calibrated using dedicated calibration constants obtained from events of the reference run only.\\
+Since one run only was used, the SiPM signals were calibrated using dedicated calibration constants obtained from events of the reference run only. \\